ExoTypography-Elements/fire-cssonly/README.md

-# fire-cssonly
+# water-cssonly
-Starter template that only uses earth-typography
+Starter template that only uses earth-typography css.